 - Opponent of the Academic Bill of Rights

 Born in 1941, Professor Joan Wallach Scott holds a tenured chair in history at the Institute for Advanced Study (IAS) in Princeton, New Jersey.
-She is also a Professor of History at Rutgers University, and is a member of such professional organizations as the American Historical Association, the Berkshire Conference of Women Historians, the Society for French Historical Studies, and the American Association of University Professors (AAUP).
+She is also a Professor of History at Rutgers University, and is a member of such professional organizations as the American Association of University Professors (AAUP), the American Historical Association, the Berkshire Conference of Women Historians, and the Society for French Historical Studies.
 In 2006 she received the Middle East Studies Association's Academic Freedom Award.

 Scott graduated from Brandeis University in 1962.
 She then attended the University of Wisconsin at Madison, where she received her M.S. in 1964 and her Ph.D. in 1969.
 Prior to joining the IAS and Rutgers faculties, Scott’s professional career included teaching assignments at the University of Illinois at Chicago, Northwestern University, the University of North Carolina at Chapel Hill, the Johns Hopkins University, and Brown University.
 From 1999 to 2005, she served as Chairman of the AAUP’s Committee on Academic Freedom, which is responsible for defining the academic freedom guidelines that most colleges and universities follow.